want to work with twenty10?

 queenie tran (she/her)

-She was named Western Sydney Executive Woman of the Year in the 2020 Western Sydney Women Awards and volunteers with local councils to further accessibility and housing solutions for all.
+She was named Western Sydney Executive Woman of the Year in the 2020 Western Sydney Women Awards.
+Queenie strongly believes that housing is a human right; and critical infrastructure that forms the basis of social and economic stability.